-Teaching your dog to sit is usually very easy, most dogs 'get it' quickly and the 'Sit' command is usually the first obedience lesson a puppy learns.
+Teaching your dog to sit is usually very easy, most dogs 'get it' quickly.
+The 'Sit' command is also usually the first obedience lesson a puppy learns.

 A puppy is like the proverbial 'blank slate' and he's desperate to please you... this means that teaching him basic commands is easier now than it will ever be.